SpeciesFileGroup/taxonworks_doc/USERS.md

 Remember, we want it to be possible for our users to also help in the development of TaxonWorks.
 No [contribution](CONTRIBUTING.md) is too small!

+## Registry

+The [registry](REGISTRY.md) is where you can find a place to start a TaxonWorks project.

 ## The future: a dedicated website for TaxonWorks documentation

 We ulimately expect to unify documentation within a single website.